Unleash/unleash/website/docs/feature-flag-tutorials/node/implementing-feature-flags.md

 ### Initialize Unleash SDK as soon as possible

-To make sure that we re-use once initialized unleash instance, we create a function (here, `setupUnleash`) which makes sure that unleash is initialized and is available globally, and then starts the Node.js server.
+To make feature flags available to our Node.js application, we will create a `setupUnleash` helper function.
+This helper will initialize the Unleash SDK and provide access to feature flags throughout our application.
+Also, to make sure that we re-use once initialized unleash instance, we declare a global variable `unleash` which makes sure that once unleash SDK is initialized, is available globally.

 ```javascript
 // File: index.js